Deadpool (film): Plot

-Wade Wilson ambushes Ajax and a convoy of his men on an expressway.
-Throughout the ambush, Wilson shows the viewer the events leading to how he became Deadpool.
-After being dishonorably discharged as a Canadian special forces operative, Wilson works as a freelance mercenary until he meets a prostitute named Vanessa.
-They become romantically involved, and a year later she accepts his marriage proposal.
-Wilson is later diagnosed with terminal cancer, though, and he leaves Vanessa without warning so she will not have to watch him die.
+The vigilante Deadpool, Wade Wilson ambushes Ajax and his convoy on an expressway.
+Throughout the ambush, Wade shows the viewer the events leading to how he became Deadpool.
+After being dishonorably discharged from the Canadian special forces, Wade works as a freelance mercenary until he meets a sex worker named Vanessa.
+They become romantically involved, and a year later, she accepts his marriage proposal.
+Wade is later diagnosed with terminal cancer and is approached by a mysterious recruiter who offers him an experimental treatment that will heal his cancer.

-A mysterious recruiter approaches Wilson and offers him an experimental treatment for his cancer.
-He is taken to a laboratory run by Ajax and Angel Dust, who inject him with a serum designed to awaken latent mutant genes in his body.
-They subject Wilson to days of torture to trigger any mutation he may have, without success.
-When Wilson discovers Ajax's real name is Francis and mocks him for it, Ajax leaves Wilson in a hypobaric chamber that periodically takes him to the verge of asphyxiation over the weekend.
-This finally activates a regenerative healing factor that counteracts Wilson's cancer, but leaves him severely disfigured with burn-like scars over his entire body.
-He escapes from the chamber and attacks Ajax, but relents when told that his disfigurement can be cured.
-In the chaos, Ajax subdues Wilson and leaves him for dead in the now-burning laboratory.
+Wade leaves Vanessa so she will not have to watch him die.
+He is taken to a laboratory run by Ajax and Angel Dust, who injects him with a serum designed to awaken latent mutant genes in his body.
+They subject Wade to days of torture to trigger any mutation but to no avail.
+When Wade discovers Ajax's real name is Francis and mocks him for it, Ajax leaves Wade in a hypobaric chamber that periodically takes him to the verge of asphyxiation over a weekend.
+This activates a regenerative healing factor that counteracts Wade's cancer but leaves him severely disfigured with burn-like tumors all over his body.
+He escapes from the chamber and attacks Ajax but relents when told his condition can be cured.
+In the chaos, Ajax subdues Wade and leaves him for dead.